 The School's Role and Objectives

-The School of Biological Sciences has over 30 academic staff members who are active in teaching, research, and have outstanding international reputations.
+The Biological Sciences has over 30 academic staff members who are active in teaching, research, and have outstanding international reputations.
 The interests of the academic staff span molecular biology; genetics; cell biology; physiology; behaviour; biodiversity; ecology and evolution of Australian plants and animals; and student-learning in biology.
 The practical applications of this expertise include conservation and management of natural resources; biotechnology; bioinformatics; disease control; and teaching and learning procedures and resources.

 Students from the Faculties of Science, Arts, Education, Engineering, Economics, Pharmacy and Agriculture study biology in first year.
 In later years the cohort becomes more specialised with 350 students in second year and approximately 150 students in third year.
 By third year our students have developed comprehensive biological knowledge and have the opportunity for a place in our highly competitive Honours year.
 The School has an active postgraduate student body, with more than 50 postgraduate students completing research degrees and strong participation in postgraduate coursework programs in Molecular Biotechnology, Bioinformatics, Environmental Science, and Wildlife Health and Population Management.